-Group Op Codes Description 0 0 0 0 Various instructions that do not contain addresses (exception: branch address in Breakpoint).
-1 001 Instructions in which the B:C fields contain only a branch address.
+Group Op Codes Description 0 000 Various instructions that do not contain addresses (exception: branch address in Breakpoint).
+1 0 0 1 Instructions in which the B:C fields contain only a branch address.
 2 010 Instructions which move half-words and load or unload the Word register.
+3 0 1 1 One-operand byte conversion instructions and special half-word instructions.
+4 1 Two-operand arithmetic and logical byte instructions.